Ralph Dommermuth: Career

 Dommermuth was born in 1963 and raised as the son of a realtor in Montabaur, Germany.
 He has one brother.
-After initial training at the Deutsche Bank, he started to work as sales freelancer for a local PC dealer in his hometown Montabaur in 1983.
+After initial training at the Deutsche Bank, he started to work as a sales freelancer for a local PC dealer in his hometown Montabaur in 1983.

 In 1988, Dommermuth founded the 1&1 EDV Marketing GmbH together with a business partner.
 The first business idea was called "Software Börse", a marketing tool for software companies.
 For this product the company won the German direct marketing prize in 1989.
 The Company also organized special exhibitions at the CEBIT in Hannover, such as the "Software-Zentrum Mittelstand" and "Software for Europe."
 In 1992, his company 1&1 was commissioned by Deutsche Telekom to sell Bildschirmtext-access-points and later T-Online accounts.

 After the initial success as a marketing service provider Dommermuth converted 1&1 into an internet service provider, beginning in 1996.
 In March 1998, the company had its IPO as the first German Internet company.
 Due to the capital increase carried out in this context, 1&1 had opportunity to participate in other IT companies such as GMX and Schlund + Partner AG.
 At the height of the internet boom in the early 2000s, 1&1 Holding held shares in 17 internet companies and Dommermuth renamed the company to United Internet.

-Dommermuth owns 42% of United Internet, the Germany-headquartered broadband provider, which manages brands as 1&1, GMX and Web.de, with 2020 turnover of Euro 5.4 billion, and 66 million accounts in 17 countries.
+Dommermuth owns 42% of United Internet, the Germany-headquartered broadband provider, which manages brands such as 1&1, GMX and Web.de, with 2020 turnover of Euro 5.4 billion, and 66 million accounts in 17 countries.